 The information presented below is intended to help Honors students through the process of successfully completing their research project.

-So, you have been accepted into the Honors College and have chosen a degree program in the Department of Geology and Environmental Science; congratulations!
-You should schedule a meeting with the Department’s Honors Advisor, Dr. John Peck (firstname.lastname@example.org) at least once a semester.
+So, you have been accepted into the Honors College and have chosen a degree program in the Department of Geosciences; congratulations!
+You should schedule a meeting with the Department’s Honors Advisor, Dr. John Peck (email@example.com) at least once a semester.
 During your first semester, Dr. Peck will give you a tour of our facilities and introduce you to the other faculty in the Department.
-In addition, he will help you complete both the Honors College and Departmental Major contract forms.
-These degree contracts contain an item called the Honors Project, which forms an exciting part of your education.
+In addition, he will help you complete both the Honors College and Departmental Major degree requirement forms.
+These degree forms contain an item called the Honors Project, which comprises an exciting part of your education.
 In order to graduate with a high-quality Honors Project that you can bring on interviews for graduate school or employment, the following guidelines should be followed:

 First, you need to identify an Honors Project Sponsor from among the faculty members in the department.
 The Sponsor plays the key advisory role in your research project.
 He or she will help you design the research project, complete the Honors Project Proposal, identify readers to serve on your committee, guide you through the data acquisition and report writing phases, and finally assign a grade to your research project.
 Because you may not be likely to meet certain faculty until you take upper-level courses, it is important to get to know the faculty early.
 Dr. Peck is always willing to introduce you, though, you should feel free to introduce yourself to each faculty member and learn about their research.